 The MTCS is asked to accept this report into the Ontario Public Register of Archaeological Reports thereby concurring with the recommendations presented herein.
-As further archaeological assessment is required, archaeological concerns for the proposed Highway 27-Woodbine Station in the City of Toronto, Ontario have not yet been fully addressed.
+As no further archaeological assessment is required, archaeological concerns for the Project in the City of Toronto, Ontario have been fully addressed.